 Beta, Managed Package

-A Beta Managed Package in Salesforce is a managed-package version that the publishing ISV has uploaded but designated as Beta rather than Released.
+A Beta Managed Package is a managed-package version that a Salesforce ISV or developer has created or uploaded but designated as Beta instead of Released.

 Definition